 The second way to look at this is that you tell people why they are not doing a good job.
 As mean as that sounds sometimes it is necessary.
 In marketing, we find that many people believe they can handle their own social media accounts because on the surface it seems pretty simple.
 In reality, most people do a poor job handling these accounts and it hurts them.
 Why You Should Let Experts Handle Your Social Media was a direct response to this problem we saw.
 In as nice of a way as possible, we addressed this situation and showed the value we offer in return.

 A great way to get started on this “why” content is to start with a very broad statement, like Why You Should Hire Midwest Marketing.
+A general blog for the uninitiated, such as Outsourced gives even someone with little knowledge of what you do a jumping-off point for their research.
 Starting broad gives you an easy platform to work with and lets you highlight the very best your business has to offer for the general consumer.

 Let The People Know

 People are lazy, I’m sorry but it’s the truth.
 The average person isn’t going to seek you out and find out exactly what your business is all about, you have to let them know.
 Whatever makes you stand out from the pack, double down on that and shout it from the rooftops.
 Identify your top three things that set you apart from your competition and put the pedal to the metal creating content around it.